StDensity/Microsoft-Rewards-Automation/README.md

 # Instructions

 1. Install Python if not already installed.
-If you're not tech-savvy?
+Not tech-savvy?
 Use Reward Automation_legacy.zip (older version).
 2. Clone this repository:
    - Go to the code section and click "Download ZIP."
 3. Open the folder in an IDE.